Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/05_Philly/index.md

 ### Setting Up GitHub
 1. Navigate to [GitHub Tokens Page](https://github.com/settings/tokens)
-2. On the right side, click "Genereate new token"
+2. On the right side, click "Generate new token"
 3. Give it permissions for all "repo" and "admin:repo_hook"
 4. Copy the new token and keep it safe!
 5. Navigate to [GitHub New Repo](https://github.com/new)